 - Ph.D. in United States history, Boston University (2006)

-My primary scholarly interests are the American Revolution and Early Republic, the Civil War, the American presidency, American military and naval history, and Rhode Island history.
+My primary scholarly interests are the American Revolution and Early Republic, the Civil War, the American presidency, American military and naval history, Anglo-American relations and Rhode Island history.
 My research has focused on the interaction between American political and military institutions and the larger society and culture that they serve.
 My first book examined the national debate concerning the establishment of an academy to educate American naval officers, a debate that began during the American Revolution and continued until the founding of the U.S. Naval Academy in Annapolis, Maryland in 1845.
 The book uses the naval academy issue as a way to study the controversial creation of a professional military officer corps in the early United States and the relationship of that officer corps to the civil government and society that it defended.
-In addition, I have published journal articles on such topics as the West Point Class of 1915, the Civil War interaction between American historian George Bancroft and President Abraham Lincoln, the public celebration of Spanish-American War naval hero George Dewey as a popular culture icon in turn-of-the-century America, and the stormy relationship between General Nathanael Greene and members of the Continental Congress during the Revolutionary War.
+My second book, which I co-edited with Professor John Hattendorf of the Naval War College, is a collection of scholarly essays by leading historians about Theodore Roosevelt and his lifelong relationship with the U.S. Navy.
+In addition, I have published journal articles on such topics as President John F. Kennedy’s leadership of the American space program at the start of the moon race with the Soviet Union, the cadet experience of the West Point Class of 1915, the Civil War interaction between American historian George Bancroft and President Abraham Lincoln, the public celebration of Spanish-American War naval hero George Dewey as a popular culture icon in turn-of-the-century America, and the stormy relationship between Gen. Nathanael Greene and members of the Continental Congress during the Revolutionary War.